 These things happen all the time.
-When you start a new project, but feel from the beginning that it’s not what you wanted.
-Usually they end up collecting dust.
+When you start a new project but from the beginning start feeling that it’s not what you wanted.
+Usually, they end up collecting dust.
 I think there is nothing shameful because it is better to fail than do nothing.
-There are thousands of examples where people, companies start new projects with enthusiasm but they never reach the day light.
-But without those efforts we wouldn’t see other great projects and products.
-Not all of them are made from first try.
+There are thousands of examples where people, companies start new projects with enthusiasm but they never reach the daylight.
+But without those efforts, we wouldn’t see other great projects and products.
+Not all of them are made from the first try.

-It’s been over a year since announcement of AVR DDS3 signal generator.
-As you have noticed there is no progress so far on it.
-And I am going to five up on it for a couple reasons.
-From the beginning I didn’t feel comfortable with it.
+It’s been over a year since the announcement of AVR DDS3 signal generator.
+As you have noticed, there is no progress so far on it.
+And I am going to give up on it for a couple of reasons.
+From the beginning, I didn’t feel comfortable with it.

-First of all the need for two microcontrollers.
+First of all, the need for two microcontrollers.
 The whole concept of simplicity is lost.
-Using second MCU for generating DDS doesn’t sound really right – there are way better specialized DDS chips that can give better resolution and bandwidth.
+Using the second MCU for generating DDS doesn’t sound right – there are way better specialized DDS chips that can give better resolution and bandwidth.

 Another strong reason the user interface.
-I thought adding 4×4 keypad, but in reality this is nightmare to use.
-Rotary encoder would be better choice, isn’t it?
+I thought to add 4×4 keypad, but in reality, this is a nightmare to use.
+The rotary encoder would be a better choice.

 Signal generation method.
 Need to rethink the signal generating method.
-Do I need to run DDS algorithm in order to make square or triangle signals?
+Do I need to run the DDS algorithm to make square or triangle signals?

 Instead of struggling to write a complete firmware, I decided not to.
-The is no practically point to waste time.
+The is no practical point to waste time.

-Whats good in this project is an analog part.
+What’s good in this project is an analog part.
 Might be I should choose faster operation amplifier and better PCB layout.
-I see better results combining AVR DDS2 with analog part from DDS3.
+I see better results combining AVR DDS2 with the analog part from DDS3.
 Could be I will focus on improving DDS2 that way.
-Or go with new project where DDS chip is gonna be used.
+Or go with a new project where DDS chip is going to be used.

-So far this is not the first project that wont reach the finish.
+So far this is not the first project that won’t reach the finish.
 I think everyone has a bunch of unfinished projects.
-This one I felt the need to notice as there are few people that expect it to be done.
+This one I felt the need to notice as few people expect it to be done.

-There are few PCB left if someone rally wants to keep experimenting or simply use as prototyping board for other projects.
+There are few PCB left if someone wants to keep experimenting or simply use as prototyping board for other projects.
 It has ISP headers, LCD supports and few I/Os.
-Drop a comment or send message via contact form for more details how to get one.
+Drop a comment or send a message via contact form for more details on how to get one.

-My final advice, if it happens that your projects fail, don’t stop, don’t give them prominence.
-Learn from them and start making better.
+My final advice, if your projects fail, don’t stop, don’t give them prominence.
+Learn from them and start making it better.